SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 Equipment financing can mitigate related risks and free cash up for other operations like research and development, inventory, marketing, and hiring. <br/>

+## Why Finance Equipment?

+* 100% financing with zero down payment available in qualifying cases
+* Maintain cash
+* Manage risk
+* Plan expenses for cash flow and business fluctuations
+* Benefit from IRS Section 179 (applicable to capital leases)
+* Keep up to date with new technology
+* Leverage equipment expertise
+* Avoid getting stuck with out-of-date equipment

 ## Equipment Finance Structures

 We focus on two options: capital lease or operating lease.